apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

 ### High availability of ApeCloud MySQL

 ApeCloud MySQL Paxos Group delivers high availability with RPO=0 and RTO in less than 30 seconds.
-This section use a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.
+This section uses a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.

 #### Delete ApeCloud MySQL Standalone